ewjay/fapiwiki/FAPI_Meeting_Notes_2019-08-21_Atlantic.rst

 =====================
 2 Banks paid.
 One has not submit the result yet.
 The other has, but not yet publisheable.
 Request from Open Banking to separate FAPI Certification result.
+This was discussed and those on the call agreed that it would be beneficial to separate the FAPI results from the OIDC results.
+Jospeh to speak to the certification team about this.

 External Organizations
 =============================